Vjaby/Recepter/_posts/2024-12-17-about-version-0.1.0.md

 #### What's coming
 - Bug fixes (there's sure to be loads of them)
 - Better placeholders - when opening the app, what shows up in the lists
-- Opening the app with files - when you drag a recipie file onto Receper.exe it should open.
+- Opening the app with files - when you drag a recipe file onto Receper.exe it should open.
 Of course also when double clicking on the file or using Open with... -> Recepter
 - Opening file by draging them onto the (running) app
 - Icons!
 - Checks - so it's not possible to do something dumb